 This fall is an especially exciting one for us here at Wheaton.
 We have a talented class of new students, with that excitement of so many new friends and classmates there may also come some challenges.
 We are prepared to meet those challenges, and with a little help from you, your student can be, too.
 While adjusting to living in a residence hall and sharing space with others may be one of those challenges, it can also be exciting.
 Should your student be having difficulty with their schedule and getting what they need—whether it be in the dining hall, the residence hall or the classroom—suggest that they talk to their RA or Preceptor about strategies to navigate the situation.
 Once their schedules get settled and routines are formed, all of this becomes part of the pattern of living on a college campus.

 Sometimes the best thing you can do for your student is the opposite of your initial instincts.
-We understand that you love your child and want the best for him or her.
+We understand that you love your child and want the best for them.
 We do, too!
 In many instances, the best thing for you to do as the parent of a college student is to listen to your young adult’s problem compassionately, then ask them what they could do to make the situation better.
 We recognize that some problems are more serious than others, but empowering your student to develop a plan of action, rather than taking action for them, will pay enormous dividends for them now and in the future.